Voluntarynet/voluntary.app/README.md

 The project contains a number of components:

 - an in-browser webRTC-based decentralized messaging platform
-- a desktop-like (e.g. AppKit) UI framework in which apps can be built with no templates or html
+- a desktop-like (e.g. AppKit) UI framework in which single page browser apps can be built with no templates or html
-- a Miller column based scalable, reactive UI system which automatically adjusts to work on desktop and mobile
+- a Miller column based reactive UI system with view system that automatically adjusts to work on desktop and mobile screen sizes
-- a naked objects framework which dynamically generate the UI based on model objects (most apps require no UI code)
+- a naked objects framework which dynamically generates the UI based on model objects (most apps require little or no UI code)
 - an intergrated client-side transparent persistence framework (most apps only require developer to declare stored objects and fields)
 - a notifications system which automatically synchronizes the UI, model, and persistence